 This temple of exceptional dimensions, dedicated to the Capitoline triad, Jupiter, Juno, and Minerva, was erected on the top of the Capitalism at the end of the 6th century BC.

 At the end of the antique period, the temple was systematically plundered and used as a quarry for previous materials.
-Today, this template makes one wonder at its extraordinary size, that, luckily, can still be reconstructed.
+Today, this temple makes one wonder at its extraordinary size, that, luckily, can still be reconstructed.

 The building kept throughout the years its main architectural features: its square plan was occupied for about half of its length by a triple row of six columns and, for the other half, by three cell dedicated to the Capitoline triad.

 The temple of Jupiter was in special connection with the wars of conquest, both with the ceremonies that preceded and with the final triumph tributes by the Senate to the victorious generals.
-That’s the reason why the template soon became the symbol of the town of Rome and a replica was built in all Roman newly founded cities.
+That’s the reason why the temple soon became the symbol of the town of Rome and a replica was built in all Roman newly founded cities.

 Today, we can only find part of the external wall still standing.
 However, looking at the reconstructed replica exhibited at the museum, you can have an idea of the amazing size and beauty of this colossal construction.

 Hall of the Eagles

 This room obtains its name from the sculpture of the two Roman eagles placed on two the columns.